wilferraciolli/fullCycle-homeBroker/nestjs-api/README.md

 # Prereqs
-To have install nest JS on the machine
-To add the `"esModuleInterop": true` property to tsconfig.json file
+To have install nest JS on the machine `npm install -g @nestjs/cli` To add the `"esModuleInterop": true` property to tsconfig.json file

 # Database has the following tables